DanWahlin/Observable-Store/modules/observable-store/README.md

 1. Added more strongly-typed information for `stateChanged` and the overall API to provide better code help while using Observable Store.
 1. RxJS is now a peer dependency (RxJS 6.4.0 or higher is required).
 This avoids reported versioning issues that have come up when a project already has RxJS in it.
 The 1.x version of Observable Store added RxJS as a dependency.
 Starting with 2.0.0 this is no longer the case.
 1. Added an `ObservableStore.globalSettings` property to allow store settings to be defined once if desired for an entire application rather than per service that uses the store.
-The global settings also support an `isProduction` property that controls if store state cloning is used (see the next item for more details).
 1. `getState()` and `setState()` now clone when the global settings `isProduction` property is false (`ObservableStore.globalSettings = { isProduction: false }`).
 When running in production mode no cloning is used in order to enhance performance since mutability issues would've been detected at development time.
 This technique is used with other store solutions as well.
+NOTE: isProduction is no longer used.
+See 2.0.1 below.
 1. Changed TypeScript module compilation to CommonJS instead of ES2015 to aid with testing scenarios (such as Jest) where the project doesn't automatically handle ES2015 module conventions without extra configuration.

 #### 2.0.1 - October 14, 2019

-With this version Observable Store won't clone when adding state via `setState()` if `isProduction` is `true` for `globalSettings`.
-It will clone when `getState()` is called though even when `isProduction` is set in this version.
-Otherwise certain change detection scenarios won't work correctly in various libraries/frameworks.
-The same behavior in the original 2.0 release of cloning during `setState()` and `getState()` calls still applies.
-This change only affects production scenarios.
+Due to edge cases cloning is used in development and production.
+The `isProduction` property is left in so builds are not broken, but currently isn't used.

 #### 2.1.0 - October 24, 2019